Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

         interval=2
         ```

+        - To make it easier to connect to the output RTSP stream, let's set DeepStream to continuously loop over the test input video files:

+        ```
+        [tests]
+        file-loop=1
+        ```

         - Save and Quit (CTRL+O, CTRL+X)

 2. Mount your updated config file in the Deepstream module by adding its createOptions in the `deployment.template.json` file from your development's machine: